adamchainz/pelican_novapost/content/saltstack-code-duplication.rst

 SaltStack_ enables DevOps_ to orchestrate and automate server administration tasks.
 And that's a really broad topic.

-When I started using such a tool, my repo just growed in an empiric manner and ended up with duplicated, non-tested, spaggetti code - like when I started hacking with PHP_ more than a decade ago.
+When I started using such a tool, my repo just has grown in an empiric manner and ended up with duplicated, non-tested, spaghetti code - like when I started hacking with PHP_ more than a decade ago.
 I've read in several blog articles that it's normal to make such mistakes in the beginning, that's how we learn to use this kind of tool.